rustyonrampage/rustyonrampage.github.io/_posts/2017-11-06-tokenization-with-python-and-nltk.md

 ---
 layout: post
 title: Tokenization with Python and NLTK
-explanation: We are going to explore different ways pf using Python library nltk to tokenize text into sentences and words.
+explanation: We are going to explore different ways of using Python library nltk to tokenize text into sentences and words.
+category: Text-mining
 meta: Using Python library nltk for sentence and word tokenziation.
 excerpt_separator: <!--more-->
 ---